cockroachdb/docs/v1.1/deploy-cockroachdb-on-google-cloud-platform.md

 If you used a tag for your firewall rules, when you create the instance, select **Management, disk, networking, SSH keys**.
 Then on the **Networking** tab, in the **Network tags** field, enter **cockroachdb**.

 ## Step 3.
+Synchronize clocks

+{% include prod_deployment/synchronize-clocks.md %}

+## Step 4.
 Set up TCP Proxy Load Balancing

 Each CockroachDB node is an equally suitable SQL gateway to your cluster, but to ensure client performance and reliability, it's important to use TCP load balancing: